citrusframework/citrus-simulator/DEVELOPMENT.md

 mvn clean install
 ```

+Add the `-DskipFrontend=false` parameter to include the `simulator-ui` into the build.

 ## Lombok

 This will compile all classes and generate constructors as well as getters and setters using [Project Lombok](https://projectlombok.org/).